 With over 100 plants, Kameido Tenjin Shrine remains the best place in Tokyo to see wisteria — fuji in Japanese — in bloom.
-And within the shrine, the most famous view is of the vermillion drum bridge with wisteria blossoms in the foreground.
+Within the shrine, the most famous view is of the vermillion drum bridge with wisteria blossoms in the foreground.
 It’s a scene that has been recorded in a number of ukiyo-e paintings, most famously by Hiroshige in his 100 Famous Views of Tokyo series.

 Kameido Tenjin Shrine has been associated with wisteria since its founding in the mid-17th century.
-According to the shrine, its inaugural head priest knew that the damp soil of the shrine grounds would be perfect for the flowering vine.
+According to the shrine, its inaugural head priest knew that the damp soil of the grounds would be perfect for the flowering vine.

 What happens?